 Initiated in 2012, an agreement between INRA, AESN, AFB, FNPF, the government and EDF secures the scientific project until 2027.
 The studies are organized in three thematic areas:

 - fluvial dynamics and water quality

 - biocenosis, functioning and evolution

 Territorial dynamics and trajectories

-Main interrogations: How do inhabitants, valley, river and lakes’ users see this ecological restoration project of the Sélune?
-What are the decisive criteria for its success?
-What changes to expect for agriculture and landscapes?
+Main interrogations: How do inhabitants, valley, river and lakes’ users see the ecological restoration project of the Sélune River?
+Which criteria are decisive for its success?
+Which changes can be expected for agriculture and landscapes?

 Landscape evolution is monitored through a photographic landscape observatory since 2013.
 It gathers 90 observation points scattered across the basin, photographed each season.
 The “Syndicat mixte du basin de la Sélune” (Mixed union of the Sélune basin) is a partner in these efforts.